 ATH-1017 is delivered by once-daily subcutaneous injection.
 The ATH-1017 formulation is non-viscous, with a neutral pH, and is expected to be dispensed and administered at room temperature.
 These attributes and the use of small-gauge needles, and minimal volumes (≤ 1 mL) significantly optimize the ATH-1017 product profile for a subcutaneous route of administration.
-Subcutaneous injections are a common route of administration of chronic therapies, including those for diabetic or MS patients, and are easy to administration can become challenging as:
+Subcutaneous injections are a common route of administration of chronic therapies, including those for diabetic or MS patients, and are easy to administer for patients and/or caregivers while being generally well tolerated.
+With the progression of neurodegenerative disorders, oral administration can become challenging as: